US retail sales rose a solid 0.8 percent last month

 WASHINGTON (AP) — U.S. retail sales rose at a solid pace in October, though the gains were boosted by one-time factors such as hurricane recovery spending and higher gas prices.

-Some economists were disappointed by Thursday's report.
+Economists saw Thursday's report as evidence that Americans won't be able to spend as freely in the fourth quarter as they did in the previous two.
 Excluding volatile categories such as gas, auto and food services, retail sales rose just 0.3 percent.

 "This looks very much like the end of the boost from the tax cuts, and it strengthens our conviction that (economic) growth has peaked," Ian Shepherdson, chief economist at Pantheon Macroeconomics, wrote in a research note.